 One of our favorite things to do in the spring and summer is watch our local minor league baseball team, the Asheville Tourists.

-While it’s nearly impossible that we get through all 9 innings with the kids (we’re lucky if we get through 3) it’s fun to spend any amount of time there.
-You can walk up to the stadium on the day of the game and get tickets for less than $8.
-Many of the games offer promotions or a special theme — like Family Fun Day or Doggies at the Diamond — so check the schedule ahead of time.
+We rarely make it through all nine innings with the kids, we’re lucky if we get through three, but it’s still fun to spend part of the game there.
+You can walk up to the stadium on the day of the game and get tickets.

 These baby noise canceling headphones are a great choice if you are worried about the noise level at a sporting event or concert!